dailydotdev/daily/README.md

 ### 🎨 Frontend

 * [apps](https://github.com/dailydotdev/apps) - Monorepo with all the frontend related projects since daily.dev 3.0.
 This includes both the extension and the webapp.

-### 🏗 Backend

-* [daily-api](https://github.com/dailydotdev/daily-api) - A monolith API service, being slowly split apart to different services.
-It manages content-related data such as posts, feeds, tags, etc.
-* [daily-gateway](https://github.com/dailydotdev/daily-gateway) - API gateway which receives all traffic and forwards it to the relevant services after authenticating and authorizing the request.
-* [daily-monetization](https://github.com/dailydotdev/daily-monetization) - Serving ads from different providers including CodeFund, BuySellAds and self-hosted campaigns.
-* [daily-scraper](https://github.com/dailydotdev/daily-scraper) - Scraping webpages for relevant information.
-* [daily-functions](https://github.com/dailydotdev/daily-functions) - Monorepo with Cloud Functions which mostly take care of ingesting new content but also web push and others.

 ### 🎈 Others